 In a fable, these characters are given human characteristics.
 This is called anthropomorphization.
 Finally, fables tell a simple story in a way that teaches a moral lesson, which is usually summed up at the end with an easy-to-remember phrase.

-Fables are one of the most longstanding forms of folk tales.
+Fables are one of the most long-standing forms of folk tales.
 They have been spread from country to country throughout time, mainly through oral storytelling.
-Almost every country in the world has its own unique fables.
+Almost every culture in the world has its own unique fables.

 One of the most famous fable writers of all time was the legendary Aesop.
 Aesop is believed to have been an enslaved person in ancient Greece.
 “Aesop’s Fables” contains many classic fables, including “The Tortoise and the Hare” and “The Lion and the Mouse.”

 Let’s take a closer look at Aesop’s “The Tortoise and the Hare”: